Beartooth (band): Formation and Sick (2012–2014)

-Caleb Shomo began writing Beartooth songs while still a member of metalcore band Attack Attack!, to which he contributed a mix of keyboards, guitar and unclean vocals.
-The project was originally dubbed Noise, but was switched to Beartooth upon realization the name was already taken.
-Shomo named the band after Bear Tooth Court, where original touring bassist Nick Reed grew up.
-Shomo has stated that Beartooth was "supposed to be a mere distraction" while he was still a member of Attack Attack! and nothing beyond that, having no intentions to record or play live music; however, after his departure from Attack Attack!, he then focused on the project full-time – a move that would see Beartooth "surpass [Shomo's] wildest expectations."
-After making the decision to make Beartooth a live act, Shomo recruited Reed, guitarist Taylor Lumley, and drummer Brandon Mullins for live performances.
+Caleb Shomo began writing Beartooth songs while still a member of metalcore band Attack Attack!, to which he contributed keyboards, guitar and unclean vocals.
+The band's earliest lineup consisted of Shomo with members of My Ticket Home and the live crew for Attack Attack!.
+The band was named after a location called Beartooth Court, where their original bassist grew up.
+This version of the band did not last long, and instead Shomo began writing solo under the name Noise.
+He switched the name back to Beartooth upon realizing that the name was already taken.
+Shomo has stated Beartooth was "supposed to be a mere distraction" while he was still a member of Attack Attack! and nothing beyond that, having no intentions to record or play live music; however, after his departure from Attack Attack!, he then focused on the project full-time – a move that would see Beartooth "surpass [Shomo's] wildest expectations."
+After making the decision to make Beartooth a live act, Shomo recruited bassist Nick Reed, guitarist Taylor Lumley, and drummer Brandon Mullins, who had all been live crew for Attack Attack!.

-Shomo has said that "Set Me on Fire" was the first Beartooth song ever written, followed by "I Have a Problem".
-These songs, as well as "Go Be the Voice" and "Pick Your Poison", were released online in December 2012.
-After uploading a live music video for "I Have a Problem", Beartooth announced a string of one-off dates that brought them right into fans living rooms, mostly in the Midwest, following the buzz surrounding the band's live performance in the "I Have a Problem" live video.
-They played a date on the 2013 Vans Warped Tour and were featured on the entire 2015 tour.
+Shomo has said that "Set Me on Fire" was the first Beartooth song ever written, followed by "I Have a Problem."
+These songs, as well as "Go Be the Voice" and "Pick Your Poison," were released online in December 2012.
+After uploading a live music video for "I Have a Problem," Beartooth announced a string of one-off dates that brought them right into fans living rooms, mostly in the Midwest, following the buzz surrounding the band's live performance in the "I Have a Problem" live video.
+It played a date on the 2013 Vans Warped Tour and was featured on the entire 2015 tour.

-On June 7, 2013, Shomo announced that Beartooth was now signed to Red Bull Records.
-They released their debut EP Sick for free on their website on July 26, 2013, with Shomo singing, producing and playing all instruments on the record.
-On August 17, 2013, the band released a video for "I Have a Problem", not to be confused with the earlier live version.
-On December 18, 2013, the band were confirmed for the Warped Tour 2014.
-On November 14, the band released a music video for the song "Go Be the Voice".
+On June 7, 2013, Shomo announced Beartooth was now signed to Red Bull Records.
+It released its debut EP Sick for free on its website on July 26, 2013, with Shomo singing, producing and playing all instruments on the record.
+On August 17, 2013, the band released a video for "I Have a Problem," not to be confused with the earlier live version.
+On December 18, 2013, the band was confirmed for the Warped Tour 2014.
+On November 14, the band released a music video for the song "Go Be the Voice."